arXiv/arxiv-docs/help/orcid.md

 research activities from those of others with similar names.

 We encourage all arXiv authors to link their ORCID iD with arXiv.
-If you don't already have an ORCID iD, you can create one as part of this process.
+If you do not already have an ORCID iD, you can create one as part of this process.
 Once completed you will see your ORCID iD on your [user page](/user).